AlecTroemel/notes/java.md

 <form methods="get" action="http://localhost:8080/ServletToProcessEmail/TheServlet" >
 ```

-The server must be RAN so that the browser knows where to go
+The server must be RAN so that the browser knows where to go... it needs to exist